ph1-xyz/Phazerville-Wiki/DualTM.md

 The **Slew** parameter allows extreme smoothing on the output stage for portamento and gentle modulation.
 It acts as a Decay tail on the Trigger output modes.
 With CV input modulation of Slew, you can modulate the smoothing - CV control over decay envelopes, or variable portamento.

+## Parameters:
+* Length - how many bits are looped in the registers
+* p=Probability (%) - when unlocked with the cursor or a gate input on TR2, how likely the current bit will be flipped
+* Scale - for pitch quantization
+* Range - how many discrete notes, in scale degrees (only applies to pitches)
+* Output modes A: and B: - see below
+* Input modes CV1 and CV2 - see below
+* Slew - smoothing parameter (hybrid linear/logarithmic function)

 ## Output Modes
 Each output can be assigned to one of the following:
 * Pitch 1 - derived from 8 bits of the FIRST register